University of Northern Iowa

 2005 Tribune Article Award, Canadian Therapeutic Recreation Association

 2004 Research, Publishing, Writing/Speaking Award, Alberta Therapeutic Recreation Association (Canada)

-His research and teaching interests include: (1) leisure and mental health, including leisure and wellness embedded in mental health counseling and leisure services at Mayo Clinic, (2) cross-cultural therapeutic recreation/inclusive recreation and leisure service delivery, (3) leisure education intervention, (4) inclusive recreation for people with disabilities, (5) historical and philosophical foundations of leisure, youth, and nonprofit human services, including Hull-House, 1889-1953, and (6) the philanthropic and psychological nexus of musician Bruce Springsteen.
+His research and teaching interests include: (1) leisure and mental health, including leisure and wellness embedded in mental health counseling and leisure services at Mayo Clinic, (2) cross-cultural therapeutic recreation/inclusive recreation and leisure service delivery, (3) leisure education intervention, (4) inclusive recreation for people with disabilities, (5) historical and philosophical foundations of leisure, youth, and nonprofit human services, including Hull-House, 1889-1953, and (6) the nexus between moral development/wellness and songs/short stories of musician Bruce Springsteen.

 Mayo Clinic Proceedings Insights: Dr. Dieser sharing his research on how leisure service delivery at the Mayo Clinic can decrease patient stress and prevent burnout among physicians/medical staff

-Iowa Public Radio: Dr. Dieser as a host regarding the topic of making hospitals feel more like home through leisure environments
+Iowa Public Radio: Dr. Dieser as a guest regarding the topic of making hospitals feel more like home through leisure environments